 Watch Dr. Warner's Grand Rounds presentation on Value-Driven Shoulder Care.

 For more information please go to www.bosshin.com.

 Outcomes Research: The focus of our research is to analyze all outcomes in order to improve care.
 Our prospective registry allows us to measure patient-reported outcomes including the process of recovery, the amount of pain and improved function, and the durability of the recovery.
 Together with other analysis of groups of patients our focus is to improve the value of the care delivered to all patients with shoulder problems.

 Dr. Warner's most recent publications are listed below.
 View this PDF for a complete listing.

 Three-dimensional planning software may improve outcomes for shoulder arthroplasty.
 The technology allows surgeons to install the prosthetic joint with greater foresight and precision.

 MGH Hotline 12.18.09 In General awards and honors

-Patients with severe shoulder arthritis are unable to move their arms through the full range of motion and consequently are unable to perform many activities of daily living.
-For these patients, total shoulder replacement is a proven surgical procedure relieving their pain, recovering their range of motion and allowing them to return to their active lifestyles.
-In this video, Dr JP Warner goes through the necessary examination and the surgical technique.
-He also points out that in 98% of the patients this is a very successful, proven procedure.
+Patients with severe shoulder arthritis are unable to move their arms through the full range of motion and are unable to perform many activities of daily living.
+A total shoulder replacement is a proven surgical procedure to relieve pain and recover range of motion.
+Watch this video to learn more.

 Back to Top